Truth be told:

-- Step 3: When the screws are out, unscrew the rear of the washer and gently remove the rear panel to access the interior (keep the panel connected to the washer via wires and hoses).
+- Step 3: Unscrew the rear of the washer and gently remove the rear panel to access the interior (keep the panel connected to the washer via wires and hoses).

-- Step 4: Locate the internal screws and remove them so you can easily detach the outer frame of the washer.
+- Step 4: Locate the internal screws and remove them to detach the outer frame of the washer.

 - Step 5: Remove the outer panels to reveal the tub and lid switch.

-- Step 7: Take out the old lid switch and replace it with the new one.
+- Step 7: Remove the old lid switch and replace it with the new one.

-- Step 8: Reassemble the washer, following the same sequence in reverse order.
+- Step 8: Reassemble the washer in reverse order.

 - Step 1: Disconnect the washer from the power outlet.

-- Step 2: Completely remove all the screws from the rear panel of the washer.
+- Step 2: Remove all the screws from the washer’s rear panel.

-- Step 3: Gently remove the rear panel, untucking it from the top.
-You should see the drive motor and the rotor of the washing tube.
+- Step 3: Gently remove the rear panel, exposing the drive motor and washing tub rotor.

 - Step 4: Rotate the washing tub rotor clockwise or counterclockwise to remove the old drive belt.

-- Step 5: Attach the new drive belt to the motor and place it along the path of rotation of the washer tub.
+- Step 5: Attach the new drive belt to the motor and align it with the washer tub’s rotation path.

-- Step 6: Rotate the washer tub in the anticlockwise direction to let the belt sit properly.
-If you do this correctly, the belt should fit in perfectly and drive the two rotors effortlessly.
+- Step 6: Rotate the washer tub counterclockwise to ensure the belt sits properly.
+If done correctly, the belt should fit perfectly and drive both rotors effortlessly.

-- Step 7: Couple the entire rear panel back and fix all the screws in their right positions.
+- Step 7: Reattach the rear panel and secure all the screws in their proper positions.

-Ensure to get the exact model number of the control board, as it ensures compatibility with your washer.
+Find the exact model number of the control board, as it ensures compatibility with your washer.

-Step 2: With the right motor control board, you can proceed to remove the lower panel that houses the board casing.
+- Step 2: With the correct motor control board in hand, remove the lower panel housing the board casing.

-Step 3: Unplug the wire harnesses from the motor control board housing and unscrew the board from its position.
+- Step 3: Disconnect the wire harnesses from the motor control board housing and unscrew the board.

-Step 4: Replace it with your new board and couple the components back in the right order.
+- Step 4: Replace the old board with the new one and reassemble the components in the correct order.

 It’s common for Kenmore washers to break down not because they’re not an excellent brand but because all appliances, regardless of the brand, develop a fault eventually.